optimizely/php-sdk/README.md

 $optimizely = new Optimizely(<<DATAFILE>>);
 ```

 Or you may also use OptimizelyFactory method to create an optimizely client using your SDK key and an optional fallback datafile.
-Using this method internally creates an HTTProjectConfigManager.
-See HTTProjectConfigManager for further detail.
+Using this method internally creates an HTTPProjectConfigManager.
+See HTTPProjectConfigManager for further detail.

 ```
 $optimizelyClient = OptimizelyFactory::createDefaultInstance("your-sdk-key", <<DATAFILE>>);
 ```
-// access your HTTP project config manager
+// access your HTTPProjectConfigManager
 ```
 $configManager = $optimizelyClient->configManager;
 ```